 For more information, contact Lindsey Ratcliff at LRatcliff19@law.du.edu

 The federal reserved tribal water rights panel will address how water justice issues for tribal communities are questions of tribal sovereignty rather than racial or social justice.
-We hope to host panelists from both the Ute Mountain Ute and Southern Ute Tribes located in Southwest Colorado to hear stories about their water settlements and current problems they face in securing water infrastructure to recognize their water rights.
-We also hope to find a panelist familiar with the Agua Caliente Band of Cahuilla Indians case and the general role of tribal consultation in tribal water governance.
+Panelists from the Ute Mountain Ute Tribe, Southern Ute Tribe, and Navajo Nation located in in the American Southwest will share stories about their water settlements and current problems they face in securing water infrastructure to recognize their water rights.
+Panelists will also discuss the importance of government-to-government consultation.

 - Moderator: Justice Greg Hobbs

 - Peter Ortego, General Counsel for the Ute Mountain Ute Tribe

 - Ernest House, Jr., Executive Director of the Colorado Commission of Indian Affairs

 The Latino communities’ cultural, class, and racial justice panel will focus on agricultural water governance in Southwest Colorado and Northern New Mexico.
 The panel will foster storytelling, discussions around why water is a social and economic justice issue, and how control of water can be viewed as power, access, and culture.

 - Professor Devon Peña, Professor at University of Washington and Executive Director of the Acequia Institute in the San Luis Valley

 The municipal water pollution panel will explore how and in what ways underserved and minoritized communities in the Denver Metro area use, access, and are impacted by contaminated water.
 Grassroots organizations in the Denver Metro area will describe problems communities face in terms of access to clean and safe water for drinking, but also to recreate and enjoy the natural world.